Can I File a Medical Malpractice Lawsuit for Sepsis?

 Posted on behalf of Greg Coleman Law on Sep 10, 2018 in Medical Malpractice

-September is Sepsis Awareness Month, helping to raise awareness and save lives against one of the leading causes of deaths in U.S. hospitals.
-Sepsis is also often misdiagnosed which can lead to a medical malpractice lawsuit.
+September is Sepsis Awareness Month, helping to raise awareness and save lives - sepsis is one of the leading causes of deaths in U.S. hospitals.
+Sepsis is often misdiagnosed, which can lead to a medical malpractice lawsuit.

 Medical malpractice lawsuits require showing that the medical provider was negligent and breached his or her duty of patient care.
 When negligence exists, it is possible to pursue a valid claim with the help of a licensed medical malpractice lawyer.